 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short account by William Dickey, pp. 234, from "American Slavery as It Is," by Theodore Weld. "wrote a letter to the Rev. John Rankin, of Ripley, Ohio, thirteen years since, containing a description of the cutting up of a slave with a broad axe, beginning at the feet and gradually cutting the legs, arms, and body into pieces!"
+So I enclose a short item on page 246 from the "Narrative and Testimony of Rev. Francis Hawley," starting on pp. 240, from "American Slavery as It Is," by Theodore Weld.
+"I retired to rest, but not to sleep; his cursing and swearing were enough to keep a regiment awake.
+About midnight he went to his kitchen, called out his two slaves, a man and a woman.
+His object, he said was to whip them.
+They both begged and promised, but to no purpose.
+The whipping began and continued for some time.
+Their cries might have been heard at a distance."
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.